DaniNedo/daninedo.github.io/_posts/2019-07-21-helloWorld.md

 This approach is almost at the bottom of the low level human-readable codes, preceded probably only by code written in [Assembly Language](https://en.wikipedia.org/wiki/Assembly_language).
-Then of course there is [Machine Code](https://simple.wikipedia.org/wiki/Machine_code), that has hexadecimal or binary formats and it is not readble by humans.
+Then of course there is [Machine Code](https://simple.wikipedia.org/wiki/Machine_code), that has hexadecimal or binary formats and it is not readable by humans.
-Although a bit intimidating for a begginer, it is a good way to undestad what is really going on.
+Although a bit intimidating for a beginner, it is a good way to understand what is really going on.

 ### Pointers